Last updated on 19th May 2023

 1. Choose a project management platform

-Inviting your internal team and your clients (if applicable) to work together on a project management platform is one of the best ways to ensure your project communication gets off to the smoothest start.
+Inviting your internal project team and your clients (if applicable) to work together on a project management platform is one of the best ways to ensure your project communication gets off to the smoothest start.

-A project management platform will keep all communications centralised, meaning that everyone knows exactly where to look for the latest piece of information.
+A project management platform will keep all project communications centralised, meaning that everyone knows exactly where to look for the latest piece of information.

 Everything about your project – from start to finish – can be managed on Project.co.